North Park’s online programs allow the flexibility to juggle work and life demands. Choose online only or blend online and on-campus courses.

 Tailored to your schedule, goals, and learning style, our accelerated seven-week courses offer exactly what you need to advance in your career.

 Our financial advisors will work with you to explore a variety of payment options including financial aid, scholarships, and grants.

-We value the knowledge and skills you have already acquired, inside and outside the classroom.
-We will work with you to determine whether you are able to earn credit hours for your life experience through our unique Prior Learning Assessment (PLA) process.
+We value the knowledge and skills you have already acquired and will work with you to determine whether you are able to earn credit hours for your life experience through our unique Prior Learning Assessment (PLA) process.

-- Many SBNM students qualify for tuition grant and scholarship opportunities that reduce overall tuition by up to 35%—a savings of as much as $14,000.
+- Many SBNM students qualify for tuition grant and scholarship opportunities that reduce overall tuition by up to 35%—a savings greater than $14,000

 Doctor of Nursing Practice Online Program

 The School of Nursing and Health Sciences prepares students to become effective leaders in today’s healthcare system through its rigorous Doctor of Nursing Practice (DNP) program.
 Students enrolled in the DNP program will complete 7 semesters of online coursework and visit North Park’s campus once each year.